COVID-19 spreading rapidly in Pa. once again

-(WHTM) — Across the Midstate, Covid-19 is spreading and at a rapid pace.
+(WHTM) — Across the Midstate, COVID-19 is spreading at a rapid pace.

 “Lots of people are getting it.
 Household contacts tend to be a common way to get it.
-Kids are bringing it into the house or spouses are bringing it into the house,” said Dr. Joseph Kontra, Chief of Infectious Diseases at LG Health.
+Kids are bringing it into the house or spouses are bringing it into the house,” said Dr. Joseph Kontra, Chief of Infectious Diseases at Penn Medicine Lancaster General Health.

 Get the latest news on Pennsylvania Politics and the 2022 Election from Your Local Election Headquarters.
 Sign up here.